 Bonsai Style: You can use any style except for straight-trunk, literati, and broom.
 The most popular styles for this tree are informal and cascade.

-Fertilizing: Feed it with well balanced fertilizer every two weeks from after the blooming is over until beginning of fall.
+Fertilizing: Feed it with well-balanced fertilizer every two weeks from after the blooming is over until the beginning of fall.

-Repotting: Needs to be repotted every other year in fall.
+Repotting: Needs to be repotted every other year in the fall.
 Use regular bonsai soil mix.

 Hardiness: It grows best in USDA Zones 6 – 9.
 It is a drought and cold-tolerant tree.